nodejs/node/doc/api/cluster.markdown

 ### Event: 'disconnect'

-Similar to the `cluster.on('disconnect')` event, but specfic to this worker.
+Similar to the `cluster.on('disconnect')` event, but specific to this worker.

     cluster.fork().on('disconnect', function() {
       // Worker has disconnected